Yohan Montès

+Yohan Montès (born 7 February 1985) is a former French rugby union player who played as a Prop.

+Career

-Yohan Montès (born 7 February 1985) is a French rugby union player.
-His position is Prop.
-He began his career with Stade Français before moving to Stade Toulousain in 2007.
-He currently plays in the Fédérale 1, the third tier of French rugby, for his home town Beauvais Rugby.
+Montès began his career with Stade Français before moving to Stade Toulousain in 2007.
+He finished his career playing in Fédérale 1, the third tier of French rugby, for home town club Beauvais.
+Montès is now their Coach.

 Barbarians

-In March 2009, he was invited with the French Barbarians to play a match against the president's XV, a selection of foreign players playing in France, at the Ernest-Wallon stadium in Toulouse2.
+In March 2009, he was invited to play for the French Barbarians against the President's XV, a selection of foreign players playing in France, at the Ernest-Wallon stadium in Toulouse.
 The Baa-Baas lost 26 to 333.
 In November 2012, he played with the French Barbarians against Japan at the Océane stadium in Le Havre4.
 The Baa-Baas won 65 to 41.
 In November 2014, he was again selected to the French Barbarians team to face Namibia at the Mayol stadium in Toulon5.
 The Baa-Baas won 35-14.